MamathaU265/Twitter-sentimental-analysis/README.md

 Here we have to collect the twits data and create a data set in csv file form then use it to do the Twitter sentimental analysis.

-Libraries we using
+Libraries we using:
-pandas
+pandas,
-matplotlib
+matplotlib,
-seaborn
+seaborn,
-scikit-learn
+scikit-learn.

-Algorithms
+Algorithms:
-Logistic Regression
+Logistic Regression.